Evergreen-Client/EvergreenHUD/README.md

 ## Testing

-To test the mod, you will need to use a run configuration.
+To test the mod, you will need to add a few run configurations.

-Add an application run configuration with the following details
+Create the following run configurations in your favourite IDE:

+    Type: Application
+    Name: Run Forge
-    Classpath: EvergreenHUD.main
+    Classpath: EvergreenHUD.forge-1.8.9.main
     Main Class: GradleStart

+    Type: Application
+    Name: Run Fabric
+    Classpath: EvergreenHUD.fabric-1.16.5.main
+    Main Class: net.fabricmc.devlaunchinjector.Main

 ## Deployment

 When deploying, you will need to use gradle to build the project.

-Add the following line to a new gradle run configuration
+You can find a list of the build configurations you will need to build every version of the mod.

+    Type: Gradle
+    Name: Build Forge
+    Classpath: EvergreenHUD.forge-1.8.9.main
+    Tasks: clean build

+    Type: Gradle
+    Name: Build Fabric
+    Classpath: EvergreenHUD.fabric-1.8.9.main
-    clean build
+    Tasks: clean build

 Once built, add the jar file to the `mods` folder in your minecraft directory commonly found in `%appdata%/.minecraft`

 ## Contributing

 Please make sure to make a useful contribution that will benefit either the user or fellow developers in a noticeable way.

+In addition, contributions must be tested in all minecraft versions supported and provide pictures if applicable.

 ## Authors